5 Step Process To Create A PPC Strategy That Converts

 Did you know that businesses net around two dollars for every dollar spent on paid advertising via Google Ads?
 That’s not bad ROI when it is all said and done.
 This is also the average ad spend ROI according to Google.
 Many businesses get much more on their online ad investment.

 However, your business’ PPC strategy needs to encompass core principles to maximize campaign success.
 These core principles include planning, execution, and optimization.
 If you skip a few steps along the way, you may end up wasting cash on paid advertising.

-This is the first step to create a PPC strategy that converts, and is the cornerstone of planning.
-In order to not waste valuable ad spend, goals need to be clearly identified with budget in mind.
+This is the first step to creating a PPC strategy that converts and is the cornerstone of planning.
+In order to not waste valuable ad spend, goals need to be clearly identified with a budget in mind.

 The first part of this is to ensure your PPC goals align with your current marketing goals.
 For example, if driving traffic to your website is the Q4 goal for 2020, the pay-per-click goal should be the same.

 Your second focus should be that your paid ad marketing efforts do not interfere with your current SEO efforts.
 Chances are you already get a fair share of organic traffic from certain keywords.
 If these keywords are already doing the job, keep them off your PPC keyword list.

 If you look at Nike’s organic keywords, you will see that they already own position one on Google SERPs for “jordans.”